-GOES-S, which will be renamed GOES-17 once it reaches geostationary orbit 22,300 miles above Earth, is the second in a new generation of GOES satellites improving the detection of atmospheric phenomena.
+GOES-S, which will be renamed GOES-17 once it reaches geostationary orbit 22,300 miles (about 35,890 kilometers) above Earth, is the second in a new generation of GOES satellites improving the detection of atmospheric phenomena.
 It will provide coverage of the western U.S. and Pacific Ocean.
 GOES-16 provides coverage of the eastern United States and Atlantic Ocean.

 These new-generation satellite imagers scan Earth more frequently and see features on finer scales with more precision than previous GOES satellites.
 SatCORPS processes data from these and other weather satellites and uses the products to support a wide range of weather and climate research activities.
 Recent applications target improved knowledge of hazardous weather, such as severe thunderstorms.

 A key visual indicator of a severe thunderstorm is an overshooting top — a region of cold, textured cloud that protrudes above a storm cloud.
 The bulk of a storm cloud stays in the troposphere, the lowest layer of Earth's atmosphere, but not the overshooting top

 "You have air rapidly rising up in a thunderstorm," said Bedka, "and so the air goes up in this core updraft region and can break through the lid at the tropopause, ending up in the lower stratosphere."

 Using an automated pattern recognition process that incorporates GOES imagery, the SatCORPS team can spot overshooting tops and provide thunderstorm detection products to the National Weather Service in near real-time.
 Those products could offer value in areas without good radar coverage.
 Developing countries could benefit as well.